larrykluger/Question-2-Answer-Proxy-SSO-Plugin/README.markdown

 4. Remove the regular "Login" and "Register" links
     * Add to your css file:
             .qa-nav-user-list .qa-nav-user-login, .qa-nav-user-list .qa-nav-user-register {display:none;}
-    * NB.
-The default css file is qa-theme/Default/qa-styles.css
+    * The default css file is qa-theme/Default/qa-styles.css
     * NB.
 If you later find yourself needing to login to your Q2A site directly, the url is ...question2answer/index.php?qa=login
 5. Disable any new registrations through the built-in system:
     * As an administrator, go to the Admin page.